-Pitching, Rate, and Style Guide 2.0
+Pitching, Rate, and Style Guide

-At Pellicle our objective has always been to produce joyful, uplifting, narrative-driven stories that celebrate the drinks, food and places we love.
-But as we’ve grown and our focus has evolved our needs have changed slightly.
-This updated version of our pitching guide is a reflection of this.
+At Pellicle, our objective has always been to produce joyful, uplifting, narrative-driven stories that celebrate the drinks, food and places we love.
+But as we’ve grown and our focus has evolved, our needs have changed slightly.
+This updated version of our pitching guide reflects this evolution.

-We are interested in stories about the people, places, history and culture of our favourite drinks, from the joyful, to the critical, to the curious.
-Above all though, we are interested in what people are drinking, and why they are drinking it.
-Successful pitches will be a reflection of this.
+We are seeking stories about the people, places, history and culture of our favourite drinks, from the joyful to the critical to the curious.
+Above all, we are interested in what people are drinking, and why they are drinking it.
+Successful pitches should reflect this baseline.

 We are not interested in stories based on press releases or any press trips that you are lucky enough to have been sent on.
-We don’t publish guides, listicles or anything that is, or feels like advertorial, and we are not interested in ideas or topics that have been covered extensively by other publications.
+We don’t publish guides, listicles or anything that is, or feels like, advertorial, and we are not interested in ideas or topics that have been covered extensively by other publications.
 We also expect pitches to be fully fleshed out, and include details of your angle, your sources, and why you think your idea is relevant to our audience specifically.
 A quick “are you interested in this” or a collection of rough ideas will not earn a commission.

 Yeast_Blobs small copy.jpg